Forms and Guides

 Please note: The above is not an endorsement of Enterprise-Rent-A-Car.
 The decision of choosing a car rental agency should be based on safety concerns, practicality and price-worthiness.
 For insurance reasons, this program can only be used while conducting official business of TUC, including in the conduct of work related to a sponsored project; private use of this program is not permitted.

 1. Use of a private car for traveling on a sponsored program will be reimbursed with the current mileage rate set by the U.S. Internal Revenue Service (IRS).
-Currently, IRS standard mileage rate is 58 cents per mile.
+Effective January 1, 2023, IRS standard mileage rate is 65.5 cents per mile.

 2. When using a private vehicle, qualified drivers are responsible for carrying and maintaining liability insurance.
 The minimum prescribed liability insurance coverage is as follows